Get Help Fast, Most inspections scheduled within days

 Attic Mold Removal

-Attic mold in Zion is commonly tied to ventilation deficiencies in older rooflines combined with the elevated ambient humidity that Lake Michigan sustains year-round.
-Condensation buildup during cold months is a frequent trigger, particularly in homes where insulation upgrades were made without accounting for airflow.
-We treat affected areas and evaluate ventilation to prevent recurrence.
+Attic mold in Zion is commonly tied to ventilation deficiencies in older rooflines combined with the elevated ambient humidity Lake Michigan sustains year-round.
+Condensation buildup during cold months is a frequent trigger, especially where insulation upgrades were made without accounting for airflow.

 Water Damage Mold